fredemmott/ahk-micmute/README.md

 # ahk-micmute
 AutoHotkey script for muting and unmuting microphone with mouse buttons.

-If you have compatibility problems (for example, Call Of Duty: Black Ops 4 will not start if anything is running with autohotkey), [MicMuteToggle](https://github.com/fredemmott/MicMuteToggle) may be a workable alternative.
+This project is no longer maintained, in favor of [MicMuteToggle](https://github.com/fredemmott/MicMuteToggle).
+While ahk-micmute is more flexible, it is incompatible with some programs; for example, Black Ops 4 will immediately exit if AutoHotKey is running.

 ## Installation